hokashun/FourierIntelligence/README.md

 # What it is

-> Where motion masters meet integrated excellence.
+> Where smart motion masters meet integrated excellence.

 The FSA Actuator Series represents a remarkable leap in the world of motion control.
 One of the defining characteristics of the FSA Actuator Series is its highly integrated design.